lfedgeai/SPEAR/docs/api/spear-hostcall/chat-completion-en.md

 The API supports automatic tool invocation: when the model response contains `tool_calls`, the host can call back into the WASM guest using the registered `fn_offset`, execute the corresponding function, and merge results into the conversation.

+For troubleshooting, the host may attach a top-level `_spear` object to the returned JSON (e.g. `_spear.backend` / `_spear.model`) to indicate the selected backend and the requested model.

 ## Function Signatures

 All functions are `extern "C"` and WASM-friendly (e.g., `i32`, `*const u8`).
 Errors return negative values (e.g., `-1` for invalid fd).